 The best way to get around the major cities is to use public transport.
 Public transportation also helps reduce the number of vehicles on the road, which cuts carbon emissions significantly!

-Sydney, Melbourne, Adelaide, Perth, and Brisbane have a well-developed train/bus/tram transportation system that will allow you to get to practically anywhere you need to go for as little as just $5 each way.
+Sydney, Melbourne, Adelaide, Perth, and Brisbane have well-developed train/bus/tram transportation systems that will allow you to get to practically anywhere you need to go for as little as just $5 each way.

-There is an abundance of hostel options in Australia and even though staying in a hostel is significantly cheaper than staying in a hotel, it’s still pricey.
-A basic dorm room will run you anywhere between $20-$30 per night, with prices in main cities (Sydney, Melbourne, Brisbane) getting up to $40-50 per night.
+There is an abundance of hostel options in Australia, and even though staying in a hostel is significantly cheaper than staying in a hotel, it’s still pricey.
+A basic dorm room will run you anywhere between $27-$40 per night, with prices in main cities (Sydney, Melbourne, Brisbane) getting up to $60-80 per night.

 There are plenty of sustainable hostel options all over the country – from the Sydney Harbour The Rocks YHA to the Grampians Eco Hostel in Halls Gap, to Habitat HQ in Melbourne.

-If the idea of sharing a hostel room with 20 other 20-something backpackers makes you cringe, look for options on Airbnb and other sharing economy apps.
-Airbnb accommodation often costs the same as a hostel or cheap hotel, but in our opinion, is a much better experience, especially if you are traveling as a couple or a group of friends.
-(You can sign up for Airbnb here and get up to $35 credit towards your first stay, courtesy of us.)
+If the idea of sharing a hostel room with 20 other 20-something backpackers makes you cringe, look for options on Airbnb and other sharing economy apps like Stayz and Vrbo.
+These are widely recognised in Australia, known for the quality of their properties and have good reputations.
+These accommodations often cost the same or slightly higher than hostel or cheap hotel rooms, but in our opinion, is a much better experience, especially if you are travelling as a couple or a group of friends.

-There are always eco-friendly options on Airbnb – especially if you plan far enough in advance.
-Here’s a list of some of the coolest eco-houses for rent in Australia on Airbnb in Australia right now!
+There are always eco-friendly options on these apps – especially if you plan far enough in advance.
+You can find the best and most affordable eco-friendly houses for rent in Australia in our Australia guide!

 Couch Surf

-CouchSurfing is an online community site that allows you to find people willing to offer up their spare bed/couch to travelers.
+CouchSurfing is an online community site that allows you to find people willing to offer up their spare bed/couch to travellers.
 And the best part about it is that it’s completely free!
-You get the benefit of meeting a local host, who’s well versed in activities in the area and a budget accommodation option, for those traveling Australia on a budget, that can’t be beaten!
+You get the benefit of meeting a local host who’s well-versed in activities in the area and a budget accommodation option for those travelling to Australia on a budget that can’t be beaten!

-It might make your backpack heavier, but it will certainly save you lots in accommodation.
-There are numerous campgrounds all over Australia and camping is often permitted in many National Parks for as little as $5 a night.
-Most campsites are well maintained and have great facilities: BBQs (hello, budget meals Australia), hot water showers, fire pits, etc. Campsites can be found through the official government National Park websites and pre-booked online.
+It might make your backpack heavier, but it will certainly save you a lot in accommodation.
+There are numerous campgrounds all over Australia, and camping is often permitted in many National Parks for as little as $5 a night.
+Most campsites are well maintained and have great facilities: BBQs (hello, budget meals Australia), hot water showers, fire pits, etc. Campsites can be found through the official government National Park websites and can be pre-booked online.

 Hotels